crellee/NodeJS_Exam/README.md

 #Players API

-1. ###Create
+1. ###Create</br>
 Create player by giving the attributes
-* Name
+  Name
-* Team
+  Team
-* Position
+  Position
-* Picture - Will be added with file saving in the future.
+  Picture - Will be added with file saving in the future.
 Will be using the GridFS from mongoDB

 2. ###Read
 Read a player by specifying calling a GET.
 You can also specify an ID, if you want to get a specific player.